hdShang/arxiv-daily/docs/cs-CV/2025-06-23/papers/250618234v1-drive-r1-bridging-reasoning-and-planning-in-vlms-for-autonomous-driv.md

 ---
 layout: default
-title: Drive-R1: Bridging Reasoning and Planning in VLMs for Autonomous Driving with Reinforcement Learning
+title: "Drive-R1: Bridging Reasoning and Planning in VLMs for Autonomous Driving with Reinforcement Learning"
 ---

 # Drive-R1: Bridging Reasoning and Planning in VLMs for Autonomous Driving with Reinforcement Learning